LIS501/syllabi/md/Asgt2.md

 Europeana pinterest board as an exemplar for your analysis. write a narrative assessment of the content, organization, and potential users and uses.

-Due A2DUE.
-This assignment is worth 20 points.

 ## Before you begin {.prereq}